Our Approach

 Key Communications Activity

-Support Children’s Services to grow pathways of support for Care Experienced Children and Young People - including recruitment campaigns for Fostering, Supported Carers, Short Break Carers and to promote events and interventions designed to support our Care Experienced Community.
+Support Children’s Services to grow pathways of support for Care Experienced Children and Young People.
+This will include recruitment campaigns for Fostering, Supported Carers, Short Break Carers, and to promote events and interventions designed to support our Care Experienced Community, including the Boyle Street step-down model.

 Updates on neuro developmental services, pathways and supports for Children and Adults, including the NEST service and new digital pathways.

-Promotion of positive developments around children’s mental health, including the opening of the West Road facility in Irvine and the Foxgrove National Secure Adolescent Inpatient Service in Irvine.
+Promotion around the official opening of the Foxgrove National Secure Adolescent Inpatient Service, based at Ayrshire Central Hospital campus in Irvine.

-Promotion around the work of national and local missions to reduce drug and alcohol-related deaths, implementation of MAT Standards and access to Residential Rehabilitation services, as well as the work being done by local recovery groups and positive engagement actions led by North Ayrshire ADP in our schools and communities.
+Promotion around the new ADP Strategy and work of national and local missions to reduce drug and alcohol-related deaths.
+This includes implementation of MAT Standards and access to Residential Rehabilitation services, as well as the work being done by local recovery groups and positive engagement actions led by North Ayrshire ADP in our schools and communities.

-Promotion of the expansion of our moving and handling base at Castleview to offer an equipment and technology hub for staff, carers and members of the public.
+Promotion of the expansion of our moving and handling base at Castleview to offer an equipment and technology hub for staff, carers and members of the public, with the aim of supporting earlier intervention, greater independence and reduced reliance on traditional care packages.

 Communications Outcomes for NAHSCP